Updated: April 26th, 2023

 Your legal rights.
 Under certain circumstances, you may have the following rights under data protection laws in relation to your personal information (which may be limited to personal data):

 Additionally, California law grants California residents the right to, among other things, access, delete, and opt out of the sale of certain personal information.
-For a description of these rights, please see the section on CALIFORNIA AND CCPA PRIVACY RIGHTS AND DISCLOSURES below.
+For more information, see the section on CALIFORNIA AND OTHER US STATES RIGHTS below.

 Exercising your rights.
-If you wish to exercise any of those rights, please send an email to [email protected].
+If you wish to exercise any of those rights, please submit your request using this portal.

 Your legal rights in more detail (for UK and other EEA residents).
 In certain circumstances, you have the following legal rights in relation to your personal information (to the extent consisting of "personal data" in the EEA and countries with similar data protection laws, and so we use that term in the rest of this section).
 We may ask you for additional information, so that we take reasonable steps to check that – for example – we only provide personal data to the person to whom the data relate.

-Right of access to your personal data (commonly known as a "data subject access request").
+- Right of access to your personal data (also known as a "data subject access request").
 This enables you to receive a copy of the personal data that we hold about you and to check that we are lawfully processing such data.

 Wizarding World Digital LLC is a company located in the USA, and Wizarding World Digital Limited is a company located in the UK.
 When you use our sites and services, Wizarding World Digital LLC and Wizarding World Digital Limited collect or receive your data in the USA and UK respectively.
 This means that personal information we collect will be processed by us or on our behalf in the UK and the USA.
 Data protection and privacy regulations in the USA may not offer the same level of protection as in other parts of the world, such as the EEA.